 It was then that Ibn Sa’ud found a legitimate purpose to bring the nearby settlements under his control and spreading “true Islam” to the infidels.
 (Ahmed; Anon., Wahhabism; Bijlefeld; Haykel; Hisham; Metz, Kuwait; Metz, Saudi) The Wahhabists were indiscriminate in their killings of Muslims and non-Muslims.
 They soon gained a reputation as brutal and fanatical warriors.
 They were described as being so fanatical that they had little regard for their own lives.
 Their sole purpose was to kill the enemy.
 By the time of his death in 1765, Ibn Sa’ud had managed to gain control over most of the region and had spread Wahhabism to those conquered lands.
 (Ahmed; Anon., Wahhabism; Bijlefeld; Haykel; Hisham; Metz, Kuwait; Metz, Saudi).”
-Source
+Click here for the Source

 History to be continued…